Sina-Hgs/next-js-blog/README.md

 The app also features a tailored *not found* page for routes that aren't available.
 This project uses the *app folder routing* method which was introduced in Next Js 13.
 The styling was done with **_TailwindCSS_** and is fully responsive with both dark mode and light mode.

-To see the app for yourself download the project and run one of the command lines from below:
+To see the app for yourself either visit [this link](https://sina-hgs.github.io/next-js-blog/) or download the project and run one of the command lines from below:

 ## Getting Started